 - U.S. citizen or permanent resident

 - Admitted to UW Oshkosh graduate degree program (full-time or part-time) and pursing their first advanced degree (first masters or first doctorate) at any institution

-- Students are ineligible if they are pursing: certificate or licensure only; additional doctorate or masters degree
+- Students are ineligible if they are pursuing: certificate or licensure only; additional doctorate or masters degree

 - Students are ineligible if they are: special students; non-degree seeking students; guest students